How to buy and use sunscreen

-We bust a few myths on sunscreens so you can get the most effective UV protection.
+We bust a few myths so you can get the most effective UV protection.

 Australia has one of the highest skin cancer rates in the world.
 While not everyone chooses to follow the old advice to 'slip, slop, slap', slopping on sunscreen at least has been shown to help prevent skin cancer.
 But when sunscreen isn't used properly – which usually means not using enough of it, or not reapplying often enough – people may not be getting the protection they expect.